mkcjeb/mkcjbantugon.github.io/_posts/2020-03-29-citibike_operational_dashboard.md

 ![citibike dashboard](/images/citibike_dashboard.png)

-The full dashboard can be found [here](https://datastudio.google.com/reporting/f7bb9400-2dd8-425d-ac4d-6e47e71d6655).
+The full and interactive dashboard version can be found [here](https://datastudio.google.com/reporting/f7bb9400-2dd8-425d-ac4d-6e47e71d6655).
 Please note there are two pages, one for station and the other for system.

 ## SQL queries